technical-rex/technicalrex.com/_posts/2015-01-20-the-new-digs.md

 category: business
 tags: []
 permalink: /2015/01/20/the-new-digs
+excerpt: >
+    Last week I signed a coworking agreement at the NEO Center in Lansing, Michigan.
+Check out these new digs!
 ---

 Last week I signed a coworking agreement at the [NEO Center](http://www.neocenter.org) in Lansing, Michigan!